phuongpm241/phuongpm241.github.io/_posts/2020-06-16-top-7-youtube-channel.markdown

 tags: [entertainment]
 ---

 <p>I have recently had a relatively long break (5-6 weeks) for the first time in five years.
 And I actually like it &#128519; &#128514; My past couple of weeks has been on rewatching Friends, learning Korean, and of course, binging on Youtube.
 Well, I have a love-hate relationship with Youtube in particular.
 I used to subscribe to a wide variety of channels, which overwhelmed my newsfeed (and headspace).
 This pandemic has taught me that minimalism applies to headspace as well.
-Anyway, I spent a few nights unsubscribe and clean my feeds, and here are the lists of smaller channels (less than 3M subscribers) that I absolutely love (besides those that everyone loves like Tasty, ChilledCow, and Yoga with Adriene).
+Anyway, I spent a few nights unsubscribing and cleaning my feeds, and here are the lists of smaller channels (less than 3M subscribers) that I absolutely love (besides those that everyone loves like Tasty, ChilledCow, and Yoga with Adriene).
 (Why the number 7?
 I don't know.
 It popped up in my head - probably the biggest prime number smaller than 10?) </p>

 <b> 1.
 Tom Scott </b>